WhatsApp: General texting

 In October 2018, the "Swipe to Reply" option was added to the Android beta version, 16 months after it was introduced for iOS.

 In early 2020, WhatsApp launched its "dark mode" for iPhone and Android devices – a new design consisting of a darker palette.

 In October 2020, WhatsApp rolled out a feature allowing users to mute both individuals and group chats forever.
 The mute options are "8 hours", "1 week", and "Always".
 The "Always" option replaced the "1 year" option that was originally part of the settings.

 In May 2023, WhatsApp allowed users to edit messages, aligning itself with competitors such as Telegram and Signal which already offered this feature.
 According to the company, messages could be edited within a 15-minute window after being sent.
 Edited messages were tagged as "edited" to inform recipients that the content had been modified.

-Text formatting options like code blocks, quote blocks, and bulleted lists and became available for the first time.
+Text formatting options like code blocks, quote blocks, and bulleted lists also became available for the first time.

-In October 2024, WhatsApp expanded their chat filter feature, adding the ability for users to create custom lists that contain specific chats of their choice.
+In October 2024, WhatsApp expanded its chat filter feature, adding the ability for users to create custom lists that contain specific chats of their choice.